AaronDavidNewman/Smoosic/README.md

 ---

 ## Changes to Smoosic
+### Webpack migration complete (August, 2021)
+Typescript migration underway.
+Most SMO files are already migrated.
+Pens have been updated to reflect the new build target.
+This is merged to main branch.

+If you are using the library, the biggest change will be mangling the 'Smo' namespace in your references to Smoosic types.
 ### Webpack and general rewrite (July, 2021)
 2 ways to do a thing, right and over.
 Some aspects of Smoosic need a fresh iteration before I can go much further.